 1. Software Structure and Actions

 When the software system is one single block of code, it is logically more vulnerable to failure.
 Because, when one tiny error occurs in the program, the whole system will be brought down.
 Hence, it is crucial for the software system should be structured in a modular form, where the functionality is covered in separate modules.
-In the case of failure, each module should hold specific instructions on how to handle it and let the other modules run per usual, instead of passing on the failure from module to module.
+In the case of failure, each module should hold specific instructions on how to handle it and let the other modules run as usual, instead of passing on the failure from module to module.

 2. Error Detection

 Error Detection is a fault tolerance technique where the program locates every incidence of error in the system.
-This technique is practically implemented using two attributes, namely, the self-protection and the self-checking.
+This technique is practically implemented using two attributes, namely, self-protection and self-checking.
 The Self-Protection attribute of error detection is used for spotting the errors in the external modules, whereas the Self-Checking attribute of error detection is used for spotting the errors in the internal module.

 3. Exception Handling

 Exception Handling is a technique used for redirecting the execution flow towards the route to recovery whenever an error occurs in the normal functional flow.
 As a part of fault tolerance, this activity is performed under three different software components, such as the Interface Exception, the Local Exception and the Failure Exception.

 4. Checkpoint and Restart

 This is one of the commonly used recuperation methods for single version software systems.
 The Checkpoint and Restart fault tolerance technique can be used for the events like run-time exceptions, that is, a malfunction takes place during the run-time and when the execution is complete there is no record of the error happening.
 For this case, the programmer can place checkpoints in the program and instruct the program to restart immediately right from the occurrence of the error.